avidansternberg/project-blocklist/README.md

 ### 2023/04/26

-Add more scam, hate, junk, abuse and malware domains
+Adding more scam, hate, junk, abuse and malware domains Adding new botnets

-### 2023/04/26

-Adding new botnets

 ### 2023/04/25